abigailgoodwin/twitter-project/README.md

 - Python 3.8 or Greater
 - pip 20.0 or Greater (typically installed with the above)
-- Access to your own hosted SQL Database
 - Access to a Twitter API endpoint
 - Access to an Azure Services endpoint